Population below the poverty line (2013 est.)

 Leandro Peguero has a great passion for training and education and serves as Edify’s Christian Transformation and Training Officer in the Dominican Republic.
 He works with the teachers to providing training and follow-up on the most effective use and implementation of Christ-centered curriculum and child evangelism.
 He may also provide targeted support to help an individual school strategize to reach goals specific to their environment.
 Prior to joining Edify, Leandro spent eight years working for Compassion International as Program Implementation Manager.

 God placed an unmistakable call on Raquel Eloy’s life to be a teacher.
-She followed this call and studied education at university and had the delight of teaching students for 15 years.
+She followed this call and studied education in university and had the delight of teaching students for 15 years.
 In 2012 she began collaborating with Esperanza International, which would eventually introduce her to Edify’s work.
-After seeing Edify’s model of work, God gave Raquel a new vision for how she might use her talents and passions to edify Christian education by integrating teacher training with Biblical principles.
-Today, Raquel is Edify’s AMO Training Coordinator and Supervisor in the Dominican Republic.
+After seeing Edify’s model of work, God gave Raquel a new vision for how she might use her talents and passions to edify Christian education by integrating teacher trainings with Biblical principles.

-She oversees the program budget, office administration as well as providing assistance to program leaders to ensure that Edify’s work is fully supported on the business side.
-She has held various administrative roles throughout her career, often including financial oversight.
-In 2009, she has personally impacted through an amazing experience of working for World Vision, it was here that she discovered that she could apply her unique skills in administration to help others in need.
+Dilenia oversees the program budget, office administration as well as providing assistance to program leaders to ensure that Edify’s work is fully supported on the business side.
+She has held various administrative roles throughout her career, often including financial oversight, including working for World Vision.

-Keren Peña graduated from Instituto Tecnologico de Santo Domingo with a B.A. in Marketing.
-In 2012 she moved to Michigan to pursue a Masters degree in Communications at Western Michigan University.
+Keren Peña graduated from Instituto Tecnologico de Santo Domingo with a B.A. in Marketing and has a Masters degree in Communications from Western Michigan University.